tatjam/tatjam.github.io/dev/res/Mathematics/solar-sail.md

     .
 $$

-Note that, for typical optimization problems, it's not neccesary to include \\( θ \\) in the Hamiltonian <sup>4</sup>, as it doesn't appear in the equations of motion nor is its value of particular importance for the problem.
+Note that, for typical optimization problems, it's not neccesary to include \\( θ \\) in the Hamiltonian <sup>4</sup>, as it doesn't appear in the equations of motion nor is of particular importance for common reaction based thrusters.
 In our case, this angle is neccesary as the solar sail force greatly depends on its value.

 ## Lagrange multipliers